-I’ve had the opportunity to present stories from the project at a number of conferences, and community events.
+I’ve had the opportunity to present as a guest lecturer and at a number of conferences and community events.
 Each opportunity has drawn out memories and flat stories which continues to enrich the project.
 Below are links to the presentations or publications where they are available online.

 Hand on History, January 2019

 Presentation to Media Film and Communication class on semiotics and the city, August 2018

 - Double the fun, Critic, Issue 11, 2018

 - Where the streets have many names, Critic, Issue 9, 2018